NK-95/sql-data-warehouse-project/README.md

 # SQL-data-warehouse and Analytics Project

-Welcome to the "Data warehouse and Analytics Project" repostory!
+Welcome to the "Data warehouse and Analytics Project" repository!
 This project demonstrates a comprehensive data warehousing and analytics solution, from building data warehouse to actionable insights.
 Designed as a portfolio project, highlights industry best practices in data engineering and analytics.

 ...